25prabhu10/notes/docs/Concepts/Agile/Agile.md

 - Around a kanban board
 - With a WIP (Work in Progress) limit of team size/2: maximum amount of work that can exist in each status of a workflow
 - Demo as often as you can
 - NOT ALL DOCUMENTATION IS BAD, sorry I wasn't clear.
-I love code documentation, API docs, etc., what I don't like is process documentation, overhead documentation, all the stuff that literally doesn't matter if you don't do it.
+I love code documentation, API docs, etc., what I don't like is process documentation, overhead documentation, all the stuff that literally doesn't matter if you don't do it